thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 While both partial classes and traits allow you to split a class's functionality, they serve different purposes.

-**Partial classes** are used to divide a single class definition into multiple parts, often across different files.
-This approach helps in:
+**Partial classes** are used to split a single class into multiple parts.

-- Organizing code by grouping related methods together.
-- Facilitating collaboration by allowing multiple developers to work on different parts simultaneously.

-**Traits**, on the other hand, define a set of methods that can be reused across multiple classes.
-They enable code reuse without the constraints of single inheritance.
+**Traits**, on the other hand, provide reusable methods that can be incorporated into multiple classes.

-In summary:

-- **Partial classes** split a single class into multiple parts.
-- **Traits** provide reusable methods that can be incorporated into multiple classes.

 ## Implementation